Estonia goes electric with new car charger network

 TALLINN (Reuters) - Estonia has become the first country in the world to install a nationwide system of fast chargers for electrical vehicles, the manager of the new system said, as part of European efforts to reduce carbon emissions.

-The 165 chargers were produced and installed by engineering group ABB, and construction was financed from the government’s sale of 10 million surplus CO2 emission permits to Japan’s Mitsubishi Corporation.
+The 165 chargers were produced and installed by engineering group ABB ABBN.VX, and construction was financed from the government’s sale of 10 million surplus CO2 emission permits to Japan’s Mitsubishi Corporation (8058.T).

-The 2011 deal with Mitsubishi also provided the government with more that 500 electric cars and the financing of a subsidiary system for people to purchase electric cars.
+The 2011 deal with Mitsubishi also provided the government with more than 500 electric cars and the financing of a subsidiary system for people to purchase electric cars.

 Estonia and other countries have seen weak take-up of electric vehicles due to high driving costs and their short range from a single charge.